nmcb/fpa-course-intro/README.md

 [success] Total time: 1 s, completed Jul 26, 2018 10:01:58 AM
 1. Waiting for source changes... (press enter to interrupt)
 ```

+The tests associated which each individual chapter are configured to be ignored.
+Remove the `@Ignore` annotation for the chapter you want to work on.

 ---

 ## History